History of FatiGue Technology

 In 1980, the company changed its name to Fatigue Technology Inc. (FTI).
 FTI continued to develop and advance the science of cold expansion and engineer innovative solutions and products that significantly reduce manufacturing and maintenance flow-time and costs.
 The company patented aerospace products like ForceMate (bushing installation system), ForceTec (rivetless nut plates), TukLoc (blind fastening system), GromEx (composite hole inserts), and FleXmate (fitting and hardware installation system).
 FTI's products can be found on almost every major airplane and helicopter program on the market today and it continues to push the cold expansion envelope with new and innovative products for tomorrow's advance composite air structures.

-To support its customers, FTI has offices and representatives worldwide including its 120,000 square foot engineering and manufacturing headquarters where most of its 190 employees strive everyday to provide aerospace customers with the very best products and services - a tradition it has held for the last 40 years.
+To support its customers, FTI has offices and representatives worldwide including its 120,000 square foot engineering and manufacturing headquarters where most of its 190 employees strive everyday to provide aerospace customers with the very best products and services - a tradition it has held for over 40 years.